Brewers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Dodgers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Milwaukee Brewers and Sal Frelick hit the field against Mookie Betts and the Los Angeles Dodgers on Wednesday, in the second game of a three-game series at Dodger Stadium.
+The Milwaukee Brewers and Sal Frelick take the field in the final game of a three-game series against Freddie Freeman and the Los Angeles Dodgers, on Thursday at Dodger Stadium.

-The favored Dodgers have -250 moneyline odds to win against the underdog Brewers, who are listed at +195.
-The over/under is 8.5 runs for this contest (with -105 odds on the over and -115 odds to go under).
+The Dodgers have been listed as -145 moneyline favorites for this matchup with the Brewers (+120).
+The over/under is 8 runs for the game (with -120 odds to go over and +100 odds to go under).

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.